SaiRupaPaladugu/Terraform/Modules/ec2module/Steps.md

    terraform apply - to create an instance and to get public IPv4 as an output variable

 Next, tried to create a module separately for EC2creation.
-Hence, created a separate folder "ec2module" And placed main.tf, output.tf, and variables.tf files inside it.
+Hence, created a separate folder "ec2module"

+After that placed main.tf, output.tf, and variables.tf files inside it.

 Outside of this folder, I tried to create a separate main.tf file and inside that with the mentioned provider as AWS and called the "ec2module" by referencing the source path and passing required variable values